-There are a quarter of a million people who come to Ocean City in the summertime, and thousands of them walk the 27 blocks of the Boardwalk each day.
+There are a quarter of a million people who come to Ocean City at once in the summertime, and thousands of them walk the 27 blocks of the Boardwalk each day.
 In “What Are You Doing Here?” we stop a few of them and find out what brought them to our corner of the Eastern Shore.

 Charles Churilla was one of the 3,000 people who registered for Cruisin’ Ocean City in May, and he was rolling in style.
 Mercedes Fairlane 500, 1967, baby blue, top down and ready for cruising.

 Instead of joining the throngs of people on the Boardwalk, watching the dozens of cruisers slowly make their way slowly from North Division Street to the inlet.
 Charles opted to stay where he was in the inlet lot, surrounded by hundreds of old cars, already parked and waiting with hoods popped.
 The cruisers all drove to him, where he waited next to his big blue.

 Charles drove a not-so-great distance from his house in Ocean View, but said he’s been coming out to Cruisin’ for 12 years.
 Namely he likes coming for the hot wheels that gather down at the inlet parking lot.
 It’s almost communal, a bunch of guys getting together.
 It’s bragging about “their babies” and why they were so special compared to the sea of other cars, swigging water bottles and talking about what they’ve learned restoring their cars or driving them.

 “Each year, I’m here it’s learning something new from others with similar cars.
 Exchange tips, looking at each other’s cars,” he said.
 “That’s the main reason I keep coming back.
 Sometimes it’s hard to talk about tips, since there’s a breadth cars here every year.
 But we’ve all got some similar ”